gmravsan/gmravsan/README.md

-- 👋 Hi, I’m @gmravsan
+- 👋 Hi, I’m @your0day
 - 👀 I’m interested in Programming and Hacking
 - 🌱 I’m currently learning Python,PHP,JS
-- ⚡ Fun fact: Hacked 40 Thai Gov Website in One Day
+- ⚡ Fun fact: Deface 40 index Thai Gov Website in 2020 using Sqli :)

 <!---
 gmravsan/gmravsan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.